-We highly recommend that all hikers closely follow the Leave No Trace principles, developed by the Leave No Trace Center for Outdoor Ethics, which present a framework for enjoying outdoor activities with minimal damage to the environment and with respect for other hikers and local residents.
+When traveling through natural environments, we strongly reccomend adherance to the Leave No Trace principles, developed by the Leave No Trace Center for Outdoor Ethics, which present a framework for enjoying outdoor activities with minimal damage to the environment and respect to local residents.
 Below are the seven principles of Leave No Trace with additional commentary specifically for the Abraham Path.

 Plan ahead and Prepare: Think through your schedule and bring the supplies you need (e.g. adequate trash bags).
 Split large groups into smaller groups to minimize impact.
-Schedule your walk with plenty of time to arrive during daylight hours, allowing time to find an adequate campsite or arrive safely to accommodations.
+When camping, schedule your journey with plenty of time to arrive during daylight hours, allowing time to find an adequate campsite.

 Travel and Camp on Durable Surfaces: Walk on existing paths and roads to minimize erosion.
 Camp in established camping areas or on durable surfaces (rock, gravel, dry grasses) at least 75m (200ft) away from water sources.